QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 #### Personal access tokens

-A personal access token is a string that you can use in multiple commands that acts like a login/password.
+A personal access token is a string that you can use in multiple commands (such as `git clone`) that acts like a login/password.

 ```shell!
 $ git clone https://oauth2:ACCESS_TOKEN@example.com/xxx.git  # GitLab